-In 2017 the bank worked on operationalising new procedures and processes from the bank’s anti-money laundering project which reached completion in autumn 2016.
+In 2018 the bank worked on operationalising new procedures and processes from the bank’s anti-money laundering project.
 The bank is increasingly accurate in its identification of transactions that require monitoring, and strengthened the processes for establishing customer relationships and ongoing customer due diligence.
 For example, the bank enquires into sources of customers’ equity capital and income, in particular where the customer has significantly upgraded a dwelling, and wishes to raise a mortgage on the value increase.
 In such cases the bank asks for information on and documentation of who has done the work and how the refurbishing was financed, with the intention of combating economic crime and undeclared work.

-In 2017 a total of 9,191 transactions were captured by the bank’s transaction monitoring systems.
-All the identified transactions were examined by the bank’s own anti-money-laundering staff who reported 105 of the suspicious transactions to the National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim).
-(GRI SMN-1).
+In 2018 a total of 12,196 transactions were captured by the bank’s transaction monitoring systems.
+All the identified transactions were examined by the bank’s own anti-money-laundering staff who reported 148 of the suspicious transactions to the National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim).
+(GRI SMN-1)

 The bank also established its own clear-up projects.
 The clear-up projects obtain sufficient information from customer relationships established before the current know-your-customer requirements entered into force.

-The ambition for 2018 is to further strengthen the organisation and assignment of roles and responsibilities related to anti-money laundering.
+The ambition for 2019 is to strengthen the organisation and assignment of roles and responsibilities related to anti-money laundering.
 The bank will take steps to ensure continued compliance with laws and guidelines when the EU’s fourth anti-money laundering directive enters into force.

 In-house environment and responsible procurement

-It is particularly important for us as a regional bank to assume a responsibility for sustainability in investments and lending.
+It is particularly important for us as a regional bank to assume a responsibility for sustainable investment and lending.
 We are duty bound to do all we can to support the UN’s sustainability goals, and we are concerned that companies we invest in or lend money to make sustainable choices.
 This is described in a separate chapter.